-Perenia Pty Ltd (Perenia) has been appointed by I&I NSW to conduct the annual technical audit of GreenPower Products under the Program for the 2009 Settlement Period which covers 1 January 2009 to 31 December 2009.
-The previous annual technical audit of GreenPower Products for the 2008 Settlement Period was conducted by SMEC Australia Pty Ltd (SMEC).
-Perenia is a joint venture between SMEC, Pacific Hydro and Mitsui & Co.
-Ltd and on 1 July 2009, Perenia acquired SMEC's Carbon Services group.
+Perenia Pty Ltd (Perenia) has been appointed by NSW Trade & Investment to conduct the annual technical audit of GreenPower Products under the Program for the 2010 Settlement Period which covers 1 January 2010 to 31 December 2010.

-This report includes details of each of the GreenPower Products offered by GreenPower Providers during the 2009 Settlement Period, and includes relevant verified data relating to GreenPower purchases, GreenPower sales to customers and the surrender of Renewable Energy Certificates (RECs).
+This report includes details of each of the GreenPower Products offered by GreenPower Providers during the 2010 Settlement Period, and includes relevant verified data relating to GreenPower purchases, GreenPower sales to customers and the surrender of Renewable Energy Certificates (RECs).
 Detailed findings of the audit will remain commercial in confidence.